mushishi78/consequence/README.md

 A Success Monad wraps up all exceptions in a Failed Monad and a Failed Monad ignores all chained methods.
 This allows all possible failures in a long process to be dealt with at the end.

+### Option

+A Option Monad only applys method if it's value is not nil, otherwise it ignores them.
+This prevent MissingMethod errors from methods trying to be applied to nil.

 ### Others to be implemented shortly.

 ## Installation